msi-ris/Tutorials/rnaseq_lec.md

 assay the *transcriptome*, or the transcribed portions of a genome.
 Which parts of the genome are transcribed depends on many factors, including biotic or abiotic stressors, organ or tissue type, developmental stage, and genotype of the samples.
+However, the transcriptome size is much smaller than the genome size, which allows researchers to sample many more individuals with a limited budget.
 RNAseq data can be used to assemble transcript sequences, detect alternative splicing events, or test for differential expression across a set of conditions.
 Because RNAseq data is sequence-based, it can even be used to identify genetic polymorphisms, with the caveat that they will only be found